GGORG0/ShareX-Python/README.md

 5. Install the requirements using `pip install -r requirements.txt`
 6. Start the host using a WSGI server and enjoy!
 A startup file for *Phusion Passenger* is included by default.

+## TODO
+- Domains
+- Invisible links
+- Uploading from the dashboard
+- URL Shortener